-2.13 The principles of this guidance document will apply to all medical devices and equipment, however, sections that apply to implantable devices, and in vitro diagnostic (IVD) medical devices are covered in more detail in other documents (see reference guide).
+2.13 The principles of this guidance document will apply to all medical devices and equipment, however, sections that apply to implantable devices, and in vitro Version 2.0 diagnostic (IVD) medical devices are covered in more detail in other documents (see reference guide).

-- medical devices as defined in UK Medical Devices law, referencing Medical Devices Regulations (Regulation (EU) 2017/745)27 and In Vitro Diagnostic Medical Devices Regulations (Regulation (EU) 2017/746)28; - healthcare equipment used in NHS and Local Authorities within Scotland, for example hoists, beds, walking aids, wheelchairs and falls prevention equipment. - 2.14 Private sector and third sector organisations that supply services to NHS and Local Authorities are also bound to comply with this guidance.
+- medical devices as defined in UK Medical Devices Regulations 2002 91 (SI 2002 No 618, as amended 92). - healthcare equipment used in NHS and Local Authorities within Scotland, for example hoists, beds, walking aids, wheelchairs and falls prevention equipment. - 2.14 Private sector and third sector organisations that supply services to NHS and Local Authorities are also bound to comply with this guidance.
 Those that operate under contract to NHS and Local Authority may also be bound by NHS or Local Authority policy particular to, or wrapped into, such contracts.
 It is the responsibility of the NHA and LA to include this requirement under their contracts.